 - Martindale-Hubbell – “AV” rating (highest available)

-- Chair-Elect of the Real Estate, Probate & Trust Law Section of the State Bar of Texas.
-Previously Treasurer and Council member, and Chair of the section’s Decedents’ Estates Committee
+- Chair of the Real Estate, Probate & Trust Law Section of the State Bar of Texas.
+Previously Secretary, Treasurer, and Council member, and Chair of the section’s Decedents’ Estates Committee

 - Adjunct Professor, UNT Dallas College of Law